IntersectMBO/cardano-base/cardano-config/defaults/README.md

   - `Consensus.variants/Consensus.{preview,preprod}.json` — `ConsensusMode`,
     which is `GenesisMode` on the test networks but `PraosMode` (the base default) on mainnet.
+  - `Storage.variants/Storage.{preview,preprod}.json` — `LedgerDB.Snapshots` as
+    an explicit options object (overriding the base `Mithril` policy): mainnet keeps `Mithril`, while the test networks pin the snapshot interval (preview 864, preprod 4320) and the rest of the snapshot options.
   - `Testing.variants/Testing.preview.json` — preview forces the Shelley…Alonzo
     hard forks at epoch 0 (it launched with those eras already active).
   - `Network.variants/Network.{relay,blockproducer}.json` — the deadline peer